Doc2Feat-Bench: Evaluating Documentation-Driven Feature Addition: Discussion

-\section{Threats to Validity}
+\subsection{Threats to Validity}

-\textbf{Internal Validity}. \textit{Task Quality:} In practice, the documentation change in a PR may be incomplete or not clear enough to implement the feature implemented in this PR.
+\textbf{Internal Validity.} \textit{Task Quality.} In practice, the documentation change in a PR may be incomplete or not clear enough to implement the feature implemented in this PR.
 Also, the test suite of a project may not fully test a feature.
-To mitigate this threat, we curate a manually validated subset, NoCode-bench Verified, to increase the reliability of the evaluation. \textit{Data Leakage:} The instances in \nc are collected from historical commits in specific GitHub repositories.
-As GitHub data are widely used to train state-of-the-art LLMs, there is a potential risk of data leakage.
+To mitigate this threat, we curate a manually validated subset, \nc Verified, to increase the reliability of the evaluation. \textit{Data Leakage.} The instances in \nc are collected from historical commits in specific GitHub repositories.
+As GitHub data is widely used to train state-of-the-art models, there is a potential risk of data leakage.
 Existing benchmarks that are constructed from GitHub data all face this threat.
 To help mitigate this risk, we mask PR numbers during dataset construction.
-The low success rates of the best-performing LLMs (16\% or less) suggest the impact of data leakage to be limited.
+The low success rates of the best-performing systems suggest the impact of data leakage is limited.
+In addition, as a sanity check, we follow the methodology in \cite{ahmed2025otter} and compute Levenshtein similarity between generated patches and ground-truth patches for all successful instances of the best-performing model (DeepSeek-R1) on \nc Full.
+The average similarity is only 0.48, suggesting systems are not simply copying memorized patches.

-\textbf{External Validity}. \textit{Generalization:} Our benchmark currently focuses on well-maintained open-source Python projects that provide structured release notes.
+\textbf{External Validity.} \textit{Generalization.} Our benchmark currently focuses on well-maintained open-source Python projects that provide structured release notes.
 While this design ensures high-quality and interpretable data, it inevitably restricts project diversity and language coverage.
-However, Python is one of the most popular programming languages, and the construction methodology of \nc is language-agnostic and can be adapted to other ecosystems in future work. \textit{Used Scaffolds:} We evaluate the performance of the selected LLMs using only the Agentless and OpenHands scaffolds.
+However, Python is one of the most popular programming languages, and the construction methodology of \nc is language-agnostic and can be adapted to other ecosystems in future work. \textit{Scaffold Selection.} We evaluate the performance of the selected systems using only the Agentless and OpenHands scaffolds.
 Their performance on other scaffolds remains unknown.
 However, Agentless and OpenHands represent the state-of-the-art in their respective categories.
-Their limited performance across different LLMs indicate that \nc poses new challenges for LLM-based software engineering methods.
+Their limited performance across different models indicates that \nc poses new challenges for agentic software engineering methods.